You want smart political talk without the meltdowns?

 They're just worried that Hillary won their district.

-Well, what's more important, the future of the country getting this right or their re-election?
+Well, what's more important, the future of the country getting this right or their reelection?

-So, you know, I'm sure the things that you can offer moderates, they're not organized like the Freedom Caucus.
+So, you know, I'm sure there are things that you can offer moderates.

-You know, you could probably say, okay, well, we'll go campaign for you, or we'll run ads in your district.
+You know, you could probably say, okay, well, we'll go campaign for you or we'll run ads in your district.

 You know, the same type of garbage insider horse trading that goes on every day.